kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![Mike](../../../content/images/threats/mike-wenham/march-threats-mike-wenham-2.png)

 - The `@blueskies19761` account is a typical fake account used by stalkers, just a few messages and followers.
-- The message I read on the timeline was very triggering because I had just found my mother's X account.
+- The message I read on the timeline was very triggering because I had just come across an account which looked to be my mother's X account.

 ![Mike](../../../content/images/threats/mike-wenham/mike-2.png)
 ![Mike](../../../content/images/threats/mike-wenham/mike-3.png)